j3channel/StreamElementsWidgets/README.md

 ## Channel Points
 Widgets that will interact with your Channel points!

-**Sound Player** - Will play sounds when channel points are redeemed.
+**Sound Player** - Play sounds when channel points are redeemed.

-**Video Player** - Will play videos on-screen when channel points are redeemed.
+**Video Player** - Play videos on-screen when channel points are redeemed.

 ## Chat
 Widgets that will interact with your chat!